-\subsubsection{Implementation Details:}
+\subsubsection{Implementation Details}

 For the OfficeHome and PACS datasets, we use a ResNet18 \cite{he2016deep} pretrained on ImageNet \cite{deng2009imagenet} as initialization of the classification model.
 For Digits, we use a 6-layer Convolution Neural Network (CNN) as the backbone following prior work \cite{li2021fedbn}.
 We adopt a 2-layer MLP as the generator and RTNet architectures for all datasets.
 Besides, we apply the same data augmentation techniques on the input images during the classification model training for all clients following the previous work \cite{gulrajani2020search}.
-In the appendix, we provide further details about model architectures and training hyperparameters.
+In Appendix A, we provide further details about model architectures and training hyperparameters.
 All experiments are repeated with 3 different random seeds.

-\subsubsection{Results and Discussion:}
+\subsubsection{Results and Discussion}

-We report the accuracies achieved by the different methods on all three datasets in Table \ref{tab:mainresults}.
+We report the accuracies achieved by the different methods on all three datasets in \cref{tab:mainresults}.
 We observe that FRAug outperforms all the baselines on all benchmark datasets.
 On OfficeHome, FRAug outperforms FedAvg and FedBN by $1.91\%$ and $1.58\%$, respectively.
 On Digits, FRAug achieves a substantial $2.3\%$ improvement on average compared with all the alternative methods.
 Likewise, FRAug yields the highest average accuracy on PACS.
-We note that FRAug achieves an average performance increase of 1.6\% compared to FedBN across all 3 datasets, which surpasses the average performance improvement yielded by FedBN on FedAvg, i.e., 1.5\%.
-Moreover, we find that the performance improvement compared to the best baseline is the highest on the most challenging domains, i.e., on which all methods yield lower results than on other domains.
+We note that FRAug achieves an average performance increase of 1.6\% compared to FedBN across all three datasets, which surpasses the average performance improvement yielded by FedBN on FedAvg, \ie, 1.5\%.
+Moreover, we find that the performance improvement compared to the best baseline is the highest on the most challenging domains, \ie, on which all methods yield lower results than on other domains.
 These include MNIST-M and SVHN from Digits, as well as Clipart from OfficeHome, where FRAug achieves impressive improvements of above $3\%$.
-Interestingly, our approach outperforms the centralized baseline \emph{All}, demonstrating the effectiveness of the generated embeddings in aggregating the knowledge from different clients to enable a client-specific augmentation.
+Interestingly, our approach outperforms the centralized baseline \emph{All}, demonstrating its effectiveness in aggregating the knowledge from different clients to enable a client-specific augmentation.